Can Dogs Have Autism?

 - Routine and Repetitive Behaviour.
 Pacing, shadow or tail chasing Anxiety when taken out of daily routine and fear when in a new environment.

-- Flawed interaction with other dogs, people or owner whereby their anxiety levels spike when put into a new situation.
+- Flawed interaction with other dogs, people or the owner, whereby their anxiety levels spike when put into a new situation.

 - Avoidance Behaviour.
 Restricting themselves to just a small number of actions and shun new actions or unfamiliar games